Current Lab Members

 • Alie Fink: 2016-2017.
 Now doing PhD in neuroscience at Icahn School of Medicine at Mount Sinai.

-• Matt Lanahan: Summer, 2014-15.
+• Matt Lanahan, PhD: Summer, 2014-15.
 Received PhD from UTSW; was a scientist at Iconovir.
-Now back at the Horner Lab!
+Now staff in Julia Oh’s lab at Duke.